tGautot/Python-PseudoCryptoTrader/README.md

 # Python-PseudoCryptoTrader
-This is a test project to toy around with JSON, web-scraping and threading. <\br>
+This is a test project to toy around with JSON, web-scraping and threading.
 Please note this is **not a good trading bot** and it is not intended as one, its trading could be considered random.